|

 trails sugar ripeness.
 Thus winemakers who wait for physiological

-ripeness often have to contend with high sugar and thus high alcohol
+ripeness often have to contend with high sugar and thus high

-ripeness are antifeedants: the green-tasting methoxypyrazines and
+involved in physiological ripeness are antifeedants: the

-bitter tannins are presumably intended to make immature grapes
+intended to make immature grapes unpalatable to birds.
+They

-unpalatable to birds.
-They decrease as the grape matures, to the point
+decrease as the grape matures, to the point where the vine is

-where the vine is ready to let the birds to take the grapes to
+ready to let the birds to take the grapes to propagate the seeds.

 Sugar levels can also increase by desiccation, where

 the grapes lose water, concentrating both sugar and acidity.
-This is
+This

-begin to pucker.
+skins begin to pucker.

 In recent years there has been more of an emphasis on

-achieving flavour/physiological/sugar ripeness through later picking.
+achieving flavour/physiological/sugar ripeness through later

-influenced by weather concerns: the grapes are brought in before the
+decisions are often influenced by weather concerns: the grapes are

-autumn rains.
-In warmer climates with settled harvest weather, the
+brought in before the autumn rains.
+In warmer climates with

-grapes can be left as long as needed: the temptation is to pick late,
+settled harvest weather, the grapes can be left as long as needed:

-allowing what is known as ‘hang time’.
-It is controversial,
+the temptation is to pick late, allowing what is known as ‘hang

-because changes occur to the tannic structure and the fruit profile,
+time’.
+It is controversial, because changes occur to the tannic

-which, in its most extreme incarnation results in wines that show
+incarnation results in wines that show ‘dead fruit’.

 Why